Overview

 You can do basic and jump attacks, dodge, block, and fire ranged weapons.
 It’s pretty basic but implemented really well.
 Each enemy type has a unique style and requires a different approach.

 The swarming grunts surround you or come flying at you like a baseball.
 The game features a satisfying thump sound when you bat them away though.
-A wolf-like creature drops mines and runs away if you get close.
-They fire at you from range but you can actually reflect their own attacks back at them with a well-timed swing.
+A wolf-like creature drops explosive mines and runs away if you get close.
+They fire at you from range, but you can actually reflect their own attacks back at them with a well-timed swing.
 Ranged weapons are ideal against them.

 There is a very large problem though, one that permeates the entire game.
 Those four enemies I mentioned?
-That’s it, those are the only enemy types in the game and it gets repetitive really fast.
+That’s it, those are the only enemy types in the entire game and it gets repetitive really fast.
 It’s a shame because the raid concept is fantastic, but traveling from island to island fighting the same baddies with the solid but very simple combat system gets dull.

-Furthermore, clearing infestations requires you to beat on Aether vines four to six times to break them…some islands can have more than thirty of them.
+Furthermore, clearing infestations requires you to beat on Aether vines four to six times to break them…Some islands can have more than thirty of them.
 That too, gets repetitive.
 You aren’t required to clear islands, but you do get goodies if you do.
-Those goodies are desired due to the finite nature of the games resources.
+Those goodies are desired due to the finite nature of the game’s resources.

 Fighting Ferals, both on the islands and to defend your camp is one of the core mechanics in Drake Hollow.
 The lack of enemy variety dampens the whole game, from the exploration to base defense.
 While I’m glad each one is unique, the game desperately needs more enemy types.